This post contains affiliate links.

 Hand grinders can range in price from about $25 to over $300.
 There is a wide range of prices and corresponding differences in quality.
 The average price of a hand grinder is $185 but it’s certainly possible to buy a good one for less than that.

 This list takes handheld manual grinders into account.
-There are some manual grinders that are placed on or attached to the table.
+Some manual grinders are placed on or attached to the table.
 That’s quite a different type of grinder for a different customer.
 Those can go up to a whopping $1000!

 What Can You Expect For Your Money?